 Storme is the co-founder and COO of Emergex, the UK-based biotech company developing vaccines for the world’s immediate health threats, such as Dengue Fever, Zika, Ebola, Flu, and intracellular bacterial infections with purely synthetic non-biological components.
 Moore-Thornicroft has been operating in the biotechnology sector for over two decades and specializes in entity incorporation, corporate and business strategy formulation, resourcing, implementation, and execution.
 With their vital work, they have raised over £22.1m to this day.

 Peanut | Michelle Kennedy and Lindsey Bunton

-Motherhood is an important stage in every woman’s life as it is an unknown, scary to some and a pause from work period.
-Two women entrepreneurs, Michelle and Lindsey have created a mobile app to help women in all stages of motherhood to form connections.
-Kennedy was previously the deputy CEO of Badoo and a Board Advisor and Director at Bumble before founding Peanut, which she launched when she herself struggled to meet like-minded women as a new mum.
+Motherhood is a crucial stage in every woman’s life as it is an unknown, scary to some and a pause from work period.
+Two women entrepreneurs, Michelle and Lindsey, have created a mobile app to help women in all stages of motherhood form connections.
+Kennedy was previously the deputy CEO of Badoo and a Board Advisor and Director at Bumble before founding Peanut.
+She launched when she struggled to meet like-minded women as a new mum.